I have three girls and I would love some advice on how to instill confidence in them at an early age.

 MOLLY: So it’s not that she can’t do something, because she can, but it’s how she feels about doing it?

-MOM: Yes, exactly.
+DR. RUTHERFORD: Yes, exactly.
 On the outside she looks like she’s very competent, and she performs very well but it’s not matched with how she feels on the inside.
 That’s why it’s so important that you think about the age of your child and what that child is really capable of before you expect her to do something.

 Feelings of incompentence can lead to depression, anxiety later in life.
 Some people carry these feelings all their lives and it interferes with the development of self-esteem and self confidence.